The Case Study of Vanitas: Production

-For her next work after the manga Pandora Hearts, Jun Mochizuki wanted to draw vampires in a high school setting.
-Vanitas was the first character she created during a trip to France.
-While sightseeing in Mont Saint-Michel, she mused about drawing the story of a single vampire who had watched over an island for about a hundred years.
-Everything else about The Case Study of Vanitas came from that one idea, and the general forms of Vanitas and Noé were then concluded.
-There were multiple things she thought about doing after Pandora Hearts, like increasing the number of romance and battle elements.
-The head editor told her to cut down on them since she was not skilled at them.
-She started to draw more, believing they would be more appealing the more she practiced.
-The usage of a steampunk setting was done because the author has been a fan of it for a long time and wanted a contrast with her previous work.
+Following the completion of her manga Pandora Hearts, Jun Mochizuki expressed a desire to create a work featuring vampires in a high school setting.
+The character Vanitas was the first she conceived, during a trip to France.
+While visiting Mont Saint-Michel, she considered the premise of a solitary vampire who had watched over an island for a hundred years; this initial idea subsequently informed the development of the series and the general designs of Vanitas and Noé.
+Mochizuki had several intentions for her post–Pandora Hearts work, including an increased emphasis on romance and battle elements, though her head editor advised her to reduce these aspects due to her perceived inexperience with them.
+She resolved to continue drawing them, believing that practice would improve her skill.
+The steampunk setting was chosen because the author had long been a fan of the genre and wished to create a contrast with her previous work.

-One of her influences to draw a vampire story was the 1994 movie Interview with the Vampire, which was based on the novel by Anne Rice.
-When she watched it, she was captivated by the tragic and fleeting existence of vampires, as well as the blood-sucking scenes, so those ideas were planted firmly in the author's mind.
-Additionally, it had an effect on her fondness for stories with a dynamic between a young man and a girl, which influenced her handling of the protagonists.
-Paris was the first place she ever visited outside of Japan, which highly impressed her.
-She had been invited as a guest to Japan Expo, which influenced Noé's fondness for the city.
-This eventually led to her decision to set the manga in France.
-The Paladins of the Catholic Church draw their motif from the legend of Charlemagne.
-The characters from Vanitas are not actually the same people as those in the legend, but she liked to play around with the shared relationship dynamics and character traits.
-Mochizuki claims the genre of vampire stories has already been used several times, and she had to find something to differentiate herself from the many vampiric works that already exist.
-By studying the myth and the figure of vampires, she realized that these creatures have several weak points, and that it could be interesting to exploit that in order to give a new point of view.
+One of Mochizuki's influences for a vampire narrative was the 1994 film Interview with the Vampire, itself based on the novel by Anne Rice.
+Upon viewing it, she was captivated by the tragic and ephemeral nature of vampires and their blood-sucking scenes, impressions that became firmly established in her mind.
+The film also reinforced her preference for stories centred on the dynamic between a young man and a girl, which influenced her handling of the protagonists.
+Paris was the first foreign city she visited, and it left a strong impression; she had been invited as a guest to Japan Expo, and her fondness for the city influenced Noé's own attachment to it, ultimately leading her to set the manga in France.
+The Paladins of the Catholic Church are based on the legend of Charlemagne; while the characters in Vanitas are not intended to be the same figures from the legend, Mochizuki enjoyed exploring shared relationship dynamics and character traits.
+She acknowledged that vampire stories had been extensively explored and sought to distinguish her work by examining vampire weaknesses, which she believed could offer a fresh perspective.